prabindh/mygpu/README.md

 ### Manually <a name="manual"></a>

+`nvidia-smi --query-gpu=compute_cap --format=csv`

-Obtain the name of the GPU by running below command on command line
+Or, Obtain the name of the GPU by running below command on command line

 `nvidia-smi --query-gpu=name --format=csv`